wolf99/beginner-java-sushi-gitbook/en/basic-variables.md

     }
     ```

-11. Compile `BasicInt.java` and then run `BasicInt` to see the output.
+11. Compile `FirstInt.java` and then run `FirstInt` to see the output.
 12. Change the `myAge` variable to hold your real age and then save it and compile it and run it again.